SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 At this point the app is up and running.

-On the apps menu, click on the `OAuth Options` menu item and you should see meaningful configuration data for the bound OAuth service.
+On the apps menu, click on the `OAuth Options` menu item to see meaningful configuration data for the bound OAuth service.

 ### 6.1.7 Understand Sample

-The sample was created using the .NET Core tooling `mvc` template ( i.e. `dotnet new mvc` )  and then modified to use the Steeltoe frameworks.
+The sample was created using the .NET Core tooling `mvc` template (i.e. `dotnet new mvc`)  and then modified to use the Steeltoe frameworks.

 To gain an understanding of the Steeltoe related changes to the generated template code,  examine the following files:

-* `OAuth.csproj` - Contains `PackageReference` for Steeltoe NuGet `Steeltoe.Extensions.Configuration.CloudFoundry` and also one for `Steeltoe.CloudFoundry.Connector.OAuth`
+* `OAuth.csproj` - Contains `PackageReference` for Steeltoe NuGet `Steeltoe.CloudFoundry.ConnectorCore`
 * `Program.cs` - Code added to read the `--server.urls` command line.
 * `Startup.cs` - Code added to the `ConfigureServices()` method to add a `OAuthServiceOptions` to the service container.
 Additionally, code was added to the `ConfigurationBuilder` in order to pick up Cloud Foundry UAA configuration values when pushed to Cloud Foundry.
 * `HomeController.cs` - Code added for injection of a `OAuthServiceOptions` into the Controller.
 The `OAuthServiceOptions` contains the binding information from Cloud Foundry.